 the community

-Between our two annual intensive, live rounds (where we meet weekly), we host monthly guest panels with voices that actually matter.
+Between our two annual intensive, live rounds -- included in your membership (where we meet weekly), we host monthly guest panels with voices that actually matter.
 Not influencers doing promotional tours.
-People doing real work - poets, activists, tantra teachers, trauma experts, trans creatives, artists creating through conflict.
+People doing real work - poets, activists, experts, artists creating through conflict, the people making powerful work that's changing the world.
 These aren't polished presentations with slides.
-They're intimate Q&As.
-Real conversations.
+They're intimate conversations.
 The kind of tables with the kinds of voices that don't usually get a seat.
 So we're building them ourselves.

 Perfect if you want to test the depths before committing to the full year.